 - The policies for quality assurance concerning the study programme, design and development are well-documented. - Courses are monitored internally and externally according to international standards. - Courses are continually evaluated and updated where needed. - Student feedback is taken seriously and is acted upon at different levels.
-Staff responds quickly and effectively to students' concerns. - Good commitment is shown to curriculum innovation (e.g. Ecocriticism, Postcolonial Writing).
+Staff responds quickly and effectively to students' concerns. - The curriculum shows range and diversity, but with consistent seriousness and rigour at all levels.